violetalien/nlstm/README.md

 ### Of the original results
 Run from the root of this repo

 You need to have the R script and the data in the same directory.
-Than run:
+Then run:

 ```
 Rscript original-replicated/ncp-stm.R